Quantum interfaces with single molecules

 Integration and Control

 Unprecedented control over the molecules’ degrees of freedom will be achieved by integrating them in nanostructured devices.
-We will develop a ground-breaking lab-in-a-molecule platform, benefiting from the tunability and scalability of molecules, so as to aim at the following main objectives:
+We will develop a ground-breaking lab-in-a-molecule platform, benefiting from the tunability and scalability of molecules.

-1. Complex states of light: integrating multiple molecular sources of indistinguishable photons on chip.
+1. Complex states of light: Integrating multiple molecular sources of indistinguishable photons on chip.

-2. Single-molecule cavity optomechanics: accessing the regime of single-photon strong coupling in an unconventional cavity optomechanical system.
+2. Single-molecule cavity optomechanics: Accessing the regime of single-photon strong coupling in an unconventional cavity optomechanical system.

-3. Optical addressing of single molecular spins: providing a crucial knob to read out and control the spin state of a single molecule.
+3. Optical addressing of single molecular spins: Providing a crucial knob to read out and control the spin state of a single molecule.

 QUINTESSEnCE will therefore allow us to enter unexplored quantum territories and to develop quantum-technology tools unavailable today.
 Notably, the outcome of this project will impact a broad scientific community, touching quantum optics, optomechanics, and molecular quantum technologies.